By Zheng Xi

 Surely all of our brothers and sisters who read the Bible know that God never stated He has a son in Genesis, and that when Jehovah worked in the Age of Law, He never said He has a son.
 It was when the Lord Jesus worked that He told His disciples, “he that has seen me has seen the Father….
 Believe you not that I am in the Father, and the Father in me? the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works.
 Believe me that I am in the Father, and the Father in me: or else believe me for the very works’ sake” (John 14:9–11).
 And from these words, “he that has seen me has seen the Father,” “the words that I speak to you I speak not of myself: but the Father that dwells in me, he does the works,” we can see that the Lord Jesus is God Himself.
 The Lordis God incarnate, the Spirit of God in heaven actualized as flesh to do God’s own work.
 He not only possessed normal humanity and complete divinity, and His substance was that of God Himself, which is made clear in this passage, “The incarnate God is called , and Christ is the flesh donned by the Spirit of God.
 This flesh is unlike any man that is of the flesh.
 This difference is because Christ is not of flesh and blood but is the incarnation of the Spirit.
 He has both a normal humanity and a complete divinity.
 His divinity is not possessed by any man.
 His normal humanity sustains all His normal activities in the flesh, while His divinity carries out the work of God Himself.
 Be it His humanity or divinity, both submit to the will of the heavenly Father.
 The substance of Christ is the Spirit, that is, the divinity.
 Therefore, His substance is that of God Himself” (“The Substance of Christ Is Obedience to the Will of the Heavenly Father”).
 The Lord Jesus is Christ, and although He externally appeared normal and ordinary, He was the actualization of God’s Spirit.
 When the Lord Jesus worked, He expressed a merciful, compassionate disposition, He concluded the Age of Law, began the Age of Grace, preached the doctrine of “Repent you: for the kingdom of heaven is at hand” (Matthew 3:2), taught people to love their neighbors as themselves, forgive seventy times seven times, love their enemies, and so on, as well as gave people a new path of practice.
-The Lord Jesus’ words and work had authority and power; He was able to heal the sick and drive out demons, show God’s signs and wonders, calm the wind and waves with an utterance, bring the dead back to life, feed five thousand people with five loaves of bread and two fish, and more, and finally, the Lord Jesus was crucified to complete the work of redeeming mankind and take on the burden of mankind’s sin.
+The Lord Jesus’ words and work had authority and power; He was able to heal the sick, drive out demons, and show God’s signs and wonders, such as calming the wind and waves with an utterance, bringing the dead back to life, and feeding five thousand people with five loaves of bread and two fish.
+And finally, the Lord Jesus was crucified to complete the work of redeeming mankind and take on the burden of mankind’s sin.
 From the Lord Jesus’ work and words, it is entirely apparent that what the Lord Jesus expressed was God’s own disposition, all that God has and is, and also that the Lord Jesus was the living God Himself, the appearance of the one true God.
 So, there is only one God, and the concept of the Father and the Son is false.

 Why Did the Lord Jesus Call God in Heaven the Father When He Prayed?

 Perhaps some brothers and sisters will ask, “Even if the Lord Jesus was God Himself, when the Lord Jesus prayed, why did He pray to the Father?”
 Let’s read a passage that addresses this question, “When Jesus called God in heaven by the name of Father as He prayed, this was done only from the perspective of a created man, only because the Spirit of God had put on an ordinary and normal flesh and had the exterior cover of a created being.
 Even if within Him was the Spirit of God, His exterior appearance was still that of an ordinary man; in other words, He had become the ‘Son of man’ of which all men, including Jesus Himself, spoke.
 Given that He is called, He is a person (whether man or woman, in any case one with the exterior shell of a human being) born into a normal family of ordinary people.
 Therefore, Jesus calling God in heaven by the name of Father was the same as how you at first called Him Father; He did so from the perspective of a man of creation.
 Do you still remember the Lord’s that Jesus taught you to memorize?
 ‘Our Father in heaven….’
 He asked all man to call God in heaven by the name of Father.
 And since He too called Him Father, He did so from the perspective of one who stands on an equal footing with you all.
 Since you called God in heaven by the name of Father, this shows that Jesus saw Himself to be on equal footing with you, and as a man on earth chosen by God (that is, the ).
 If you call God ‘Father,’ is this not because you are a created being?
 However great the authority of Jesus on earth, prior to the crucifixion, He was merely a Son of man, governed by the Holy Spirit (that is, God), and one of the earth’s created beings, for He had yet to complete His work.
 Therefore, His calling God in heaven Father was solely His humility and obedience.
 His addressing God (that is, the Spirit in heaven) in such a manner, however, does not prove that He is the Son of the Spirit of God in heaven.
-Rather, it is simply that His perspective is different” (“Does the Exist?”).
+Rather, it is simply that His perspective is different” (“Does the Trinity Exist?”).